Quality Rated - Help

 Number of Children Enrolled

-Consumer Product Safety Commission (CPSC) is the federal agency that provides product safety information and recalls as well as manages regulations for products and businesses.
+Consumer Product Safety Commission (CPSC) is the federal agency that provides product safety information and recalls, as well as manages, regulations for products and businesses.
 CPSC typically indicates the company standard for playground equipment safety.
-However, American Society for Testing and Materials (ASTM) provides the testing of resilient surfacing standards that are frequently consulted and National Recreation and Park Association (NRPA) is the nationally recognized certification for Certified Playground Safety Inspectors (CPSI) and offers interpretations, use zones and standards for inspection and assessment of playgrounds.
+However, American Society for Testing and Materials (ASTM) provides the testing of resilient surfacing standards that are frequently consulted, and National Recreation and Park Association (NRPA) is the nationally recognized certification for Certified Playground Safety Inspectors (CPSI) and offers interpretations, use zones and standards for inspection and assessment of playgrounds.
 All three regulatory guidelines can be used to help you determine the safety of your playground and equipment.
+ERSI has compiled a document with the guidelines that are used in evaluating playgrounds.
+It can be found here: 3rd editions | ERS Institute.

 Tire swings are usually suspended in a horizontal orientation using three suspension chains or cables connected to a single swivel mechanism that permits both rotation and a swinging motion in any axis.
 A multi-axis tire swing should not be suspended from a structure having other swings in the same bay.
 Attaching multi-axis swings to composite structures is not recommended.
 Tire swings should be stand-alone equipment in one bar with no other equipment provided in the same use zone.
 (Handbook for Playground Safety page 30)